Here's everything you need to know about the four attachment styles. Plus, how to find your own attachment style.

 - Anxious attachment: "Caregivers are inconsistent, unpredictable with affections, sometimes overly involved, and intermittently withdrawn," says Suh.
 It's the unpredictable fluctuation between caregivers being emotionally available and then distant that leads children to be anxious about all their future relationships, Mancao adds.

-- Avoidant attachment: Caregivers are not responsive but are dismissive and often distant, Suh explains.
+- Avoidant attachment: Caregivers are not responsive, and they are often dismissive and distant, Suh explains.
 They're consistently emotionally disconnected from their child, "resulting in the child believing that their needs won't get met," Mancao says.

 - Fearful-avoidant attachment: "The type of an environment that influences a disorganized attachment involves a caregiver who is frightening or traumatizing, leading to the child to experience a deep sense of fear and a lack of trust in others despite wanting close connections," Mancao says.
 They may be neglectful or even abusive, Suh adds, such that the child develops a "poor understanding of boundaries" and is "confused about what a healthy relationship looks like."

 Caregivers are not the only ones who shape your attachment style, however.
-(This is one of many things people get wrong about attachment styles.)
-People's attachment styles may also be influenced by other significant relationships throughout their lives.
-"A person can have had a secure attachment during childhood, however, betrayals and infidelity in adulthood can lead to an insecure attachment," says Mancao.
+People's attachment styles may also be influenced by other significant relationships throughout their lives, such as friendships and past romantic relationships.
+"A person can have had a secure attachment during childhood; however, betrayals and infidelity in adulthood can lead to an insecure attachment," says Mancao.